 Insurance law is clear: an insurance company such as Hanover is required to show reasonable cause for denying or delaying the payment of a valid claim if the damage is covered by the policy.
 By delaying, underpaying, or denying a legitimate claim or failing to thoroughly investigate the claim, an insurance company is engaging in bad faith activity.
 If you feel pressured to accept a low-ball offer from Hanover or any other insurance company, we can help you fight for the full amount to which you are entitled and carry out an insurance claim dispute with Hanover.

 If your claim has been denied, disputed, or delayed by Hanover, the attorneys of Raizner Slania can assist you with your property insurance claim.
 We have the knowledge and courtroom experience to deal with the complex legal issues involved in insurance law, and we have specific experience and familiarity in dealing with Hanover.

 We have earned recognition as attorneys who help policyholders fight for their rightful claims against insurance companies that operate in bad faith.
-We handle all bad faith insurance litigation cases on a contingency fee basis, meaning you will not owe us anything unless we help you recover financial damages.
-If you have a claim pending under your Hanover property insurance policy, call Raizner Slania today so that we can help you on the road to recovery.
+At Raizner Slania, we handle all bad faith insurance litigation cases on a contingency fee basis, meaning you will not owe us anything unless we help you recover financial damages.
+If you have a claim pending under your Hanover property insurance policy, contact us today so that we can help you on the road to recovery.